Biden announces deal, seeks votes: 'Let's get this done'

 House Speaker Nancy Pelosi said Biden asked the House to vote Thursday.
 Pending was the related $1 trillion infrastructure bill that already cleared the Senate but became tangled in deliberations over the broader bill.

-Progressives have been withholding their support for the smaller bipartisan infrastructure bill as leverage until they have a commitment on an agreement for the broader Biden package they prefer.
-That separate $1 trillion infrastructure bill of road, broadband and other public works projects faces a Sunday deadline for a vote, when routine transportation funds risk expiring.
+Progressives have been withholding their support for roads-and-bridges bill as leverage until they have a commitment on an agreement for the broader Biden package they prefer.
+That $1 trillion bill faces a Sunday deadline, when routine transportation funds risk expiring.

 “When the president gets off that plane we want him to have a vote of confidence from this Congress,” Pelosi told lawmakers, the person said.

+Rep. Cori Bush, D-Mo., shared her own story of making “pennies” at low-wage work and struggling to afford child care and said Democrats have an opportunity “within our grasp” to ensure constituents have better.

+“We need both bills to ride together.
+And we don’t have that right now,” Bush said.
+“I feel a bit bamboozled because this was not what I thought was coming today.”

-In the divided Senate, Biden needs all Democrats’ support with no votes to spare.
+To push his big package to completion in the divided Senate, Biden needs all Democrats’ support, with no votes to spare.
 The House is also split with just a few vote margin.

-Two key Democratic holdouts, Manchin and Sinema, have almost single-handedly reduced the size and scope of their party’s big vision.
+The two holdout Democratic senators Manchin and Sinema now hold enormous power, essentially deciding whether or not Biden will be able to deliver on the Democrats’ major campaign promises.

 Sinema has been instrumental in pushing her party off a promise to undo the Republicans’ 2017 tax cuts, forcing Democrats to take a different approach from simply raising top rates on individuals and corporations.

-And Manchin’s resistance to government programs forced serious cutbacks to a clean energy plan and the outright elimination of paid family leave.
+And Manchin’s resistance forced serious cutbacks to a clean energy plan and the outright elimination of paid family leave.
 His insisted there be work requirements for parents receiving the new child care subsidies.

-The two Democratic senators who now hold enormous power, essentially deciding whether or not Biden will be able to deliver on the Democrats’ major campaign promises.

 At the same time, progressives achieved one key priority — Vermont Independent Bernie Sanders’ proposal to provide hearing aid benefits for people on Medicare.
 However, his ideas to also include dental and vision care were left out.